InfiSupaSta/django_todo/Readme.md

 2) Create a venv via settings

-3) Install requirements (if it not installed automatically use in terminal
+3) Install requirements (if it not installed automatically use in terminal command below)

 > pip install requirements.txt